MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 After completing the above details, click **Publish** to submit your Extension in Microsoft Edge Addons.

 When you finish creating the submission for your Extension and click **Publish**, the submission enters the certification step.
 This process usually is completed within a couple of days, though in some cases it may take up to 7 business days.
 After your submission passes certification, your Extension is published in Microsoft Edge Addons unless you selected the Publishing hold options to specify that it should not be released until a certain date.
-You are notified when your submission is published, and the status of your Extension in the dashboard changes to **In the Store**.
+You are notified when your submission is published, and the status of your Extension in the dashboard changes to `In the Store`.

 <!-- image links -->

 <!-- links -->

-[ExtensionsGettingStarted]: ../getting-started/index.md "Getting Started With Microsoft Edge \(Chromium\) Extensions"
+[ExtensionsGettingStarted]: ../getting-started/index.md "Getting Started With Microsoft Edge \(Chromium\) Extensions | Microsoft Docs"

-[MicrosoftEdgeAddonsUploadYouTubeVideo]: upload-video.md "Upload A YouTube Video | Microsoft Docs"
+[MicrosoftEdgeAddonsUploadYouTubeVideo]: ./upload-video.md "Upload A YouTube Video | Microsoft Docs"
 [MicrosoftEdgeAddonsCatalogDeveloperPolicies]: ../store-policies/developer-policies.md "Microsoft Edge Addons Catalog Developer Policies | Microsoft Docs"

 [MicrosoftAppDeveloperAgreement]: /legal/windows/agreements/app-developer-agreement "App Developer Agreement | Microsoft Docs"